 Noriega serves on the advisory board of Civica Americana/Hispanic-America American Foundation (HCF), along with other prominent Hispanic and non-Hispanic members of the business and broadcast industries.
 The domestic program of HCF promotes "Hispanic integration into American society by focusing on shared Hispanic and American values, as well as American heritage, culture and constitutional and free-market principles.
 HCF promotes patriotism and good citizenship via military, government and community service, and encourages economic success via education and entrepreneurship."
 The international arm, which sponsored tours through Latin America on the eve of the 2008 elections to talk about the U.S. electoral process, promotes "America's civic values and constitutional democracy throughout the Hispanic world" and "will help promote and strengthen democratic, constitutional and free market principles throughout the Americas through exchanges and special programs designed to achieve these goals."

-Noriega is also the founder and managing director of Visión Américas LLC, which advises U.S. and foreign clients on international business issues.
+Noriega is also the founder and managing director of Visión Américas LLC, a lobbying firm which advises U.S. and foreign clients on international business issues.
 That website notes: "Twice appointed by President George W. Bush (and confirmed by the U.S. Senate) and with 10-year career on Capitol Hill, Ambassador Noriega's breadth of experience and contacts offer strategic vision and practical insight on U.S. foreign policy and aid programs."

 In January 2011, Noreiga emphasized that strengthening the U.S. free trade policies in the Western Hemisphere is crucial for "the people of the United States" as an invited speaker at the Hispanic Leadership Network Conference's panel on "Jobs and Trade: An Hispanic Decade to Come."
 The conference, "designed to continue the work of strengthening the bond between the Hispanic community and the center-right movement," was organized by the American Action Network and the American Action Forum.
 Co-chaired by Governor Jeb Bush and Secretary Carlos Gutierrez, the conference beamed in messages from former President George W. Bush, Sen. John McCain (R-AZ), former Speaker of the House Newt Gingrich (R-GA), Majority Leader Eric Cantor (R-VA), and Sen. John Kyl (R-AZ).
 Other speakers included former Colombian President Alvaro Uribe, Puerto Rico Governor Luis Fortuño, Florida Governor Rick Scott, and Minnesota Governor Tim Pawlenty.